 For example, let’s say one of your mission critical services is fundraising.
 In that case, a critical asset might be pledge cards.
 The vendor that prints your pledge cards would also be considered critical.

-When identifying these systems, tools, and skills, you’ll also want to determine what resources would be required to restore them and therefore resume the mission critical services and processes they are part of.
+When identifying these systems, tools, and skills, you’ll also want to determine what resources would be required to restore them and therefore resume the mission critical services and business processes they are part of.
 Examples of resource requirements are facilities, personnel, equipment, software, data files, system components, and vital records.

 This will help determine priority levels for sequencing recovery activities.
 In other words, what needs to be restored first in order to get back to work as quickly as possible during and after a crisis?